 The Family Glitch Fix

-In 2024, if Meeting an Eligibility Test, You Can Choose Marketplace Health Insurance with Tax Credits For Spouse and Children Even If One Spouse is Covered Through Work.
+If Meeting an Eligibility Test, You Can Choose Marketplace Health Insurance with Tax Credits For Spouse and Children Even If One Spouse is Covered Through Work.

 How the Family Glitch Fix Can Help Your Family (In “Plain Speak”)